SaD-Pr0gEr/SaD-Pr0gEr/README.md

 - 💞️ I want to cooperate on projects where it is necessary to implement API with CRUD methods, development of bots (VK, Telegram), etc.)

-- 📫 You can find me by mail sad.pr0ger@gmail.com
+- 📫 You can find me by email sad.pr0ger@gmail.com

-- 📌 This account is for resume and portfolio only) If you want to see all the repositories (fail projects:wink:) then follow the [link](https://github.com/ozodchik)

 ## 🚀Programming languages and tools: